temporalio/cli/temporalcli/commandsmd/commands.md

 Note:
 * option-set-name is the text after "for " in "#### Options set for ".
 * option-set-link-name is the same text with spaces replaced with hyphens.
+* End H4 Options set for declarations with a colon.

 COMMAND LISTING

 * Use H3 `### <command>: <short-description>` headings for each command.
   * One line only.
 Use the complete command path with parent commands.
+  * Short descriptions do not repeat the command literally.
-  * Use square-bracked delimited arguments to document positional arguments.
+  * Use square-bracketed delimited arguments to document positional arguments.
     For example `temporal operator namespace delete [namespace]`.
   * Everything up to ':' or '[' is the command.
     Square-bracketed positional arguments are not part of the command.
   * Everything following the ':' or '[' is used for the short-description, a concise command explanation.
 * A command's long description continues until encountering the H4 (`#### Options`) header.
 * At the end of the long description, an optional XML comment configures the command implementation.
   Use one asterisk-delimited bullet per line.
   * `* has-init` - invokes `initCommand` method.
   * `* exact-args=<number>` - Require this exact number of args.
   * `* maximum-args=<number>` - Require this maximum number of args.

-LONG DESCRIPTION SECTION

-* Your text format is preserved literally, so be careful with line lengths.
-  Use manual wrapping as needed.
+  * [space-holder for new element being introduced]

 OPTIONS SECTION